NVIDIA-AI-IOT/jetracer/docs/nvidia/hardware.md

 This page details everything you need to build JetRacer.

-## Step 1 - Order Parts
+## Bill of Materials

-First, you need to order these parts.
+You need to order these parts to build JetRacer.

 | Part | Quantity | Cost | URL | Notes |
 |------|:----------:|:------:|-----|-------|